How do college students make money online legitimately?

 But what if you didn’t have to leave your home to make an additional income?

-It’s a pretty horrendous feeling dragging yourself out of bed and into work when you have the hangover from hell and two hours sleep.
-Yep, I have been there.
+It’s a pretty lame feeling dragging yourself out of bed and into work when you have the hangover from hell and two hours sleep.
+Yep, I remember all too well.

 - Affiliate Marketing